 Myanmar Wedding Photography

-There is a real magic about Myanmar and something genuine which is fading in much of Southeast Asia.
-Covering a wedding at Inle Lake was one of the most beautiful ceremonies I have captured.
+There is a real magic about Myanmar and something genuine that is fading in much of Southeast Asia.
+Photographing a wedding at Inle Lake was one of the most beautiful ceremonies I have ever captured.

 Featured Myanmar Weddings